SecUSo/privacy-friendly-passwordgenerator/README.md

 Users can save the following properties of a password: <br />
 * Account name: e.g. a website or account name
-* Username (optional)
+* Username: the username in case a user has multiple accounts for one service or website
 * Character set: at least one of uppercase, lowercase, special, numbers
 * Password length
 * Password version: used to create different passwords if an update without changing of the master password and account data is intended.  <br />

 ### Password Generation

-The password generation is based on the combination of two password hashing algorithms: PBKDF2 and BCrypt.
+The password generation is based on the combination of two algorithms: the key deviation function PBKDF2 and the hash algorithm BCrypt.
 PBKDF2 and can be executed with three different hash algorithms (SHA256, SHA384, SHA512). <br />
 * The master password serves as a secret for the PBKDF2 algorithm.
 * Password counter, account name, username and device ID (optional) are concatenated to a string and form the salt of PBKDF2.
 * The result of the PBKDF2 hashing is encoded into a special version of Base64 which is compatible with BCrypt and not longer than 22 characters.
 * The master password serves as a secret for the BCrypt algorithm.
 * Result of the PBKDF2 hashing combined with the string "$2a$10$" the beginning forms the salt for BCrypt.
 * The prefix and the salt is cut from the resulting byte-array.
-* The byte-array is used to choose characters out of the character set from the user's parameter set.
+* The byte-array is used to choose characters out of the character set the user has chosen.
 <br />

 The passwords as well as the master password are never stored in the device.
-The master password has to be entered by the user and password is always created on the fly using of the parameter set.
+The master password has to be entered by the user and password is always created on the fly.

 ## Motivation

 Nowadays users need many different passwords for all kinds of services and also websites.
-Remembering strong passwords can be a tough task.  <br />
+Remembering and generating strong passwords can be a tough task.  <br />
-Privacy Friendly Password Generator should support users to create strong passwords without having to trust a program to store them securely and safely for them.
+Privacy Friendly Password Generator should support users in creating strong passwords without having to trust a program to store them securely and safely for them.
 The complexity of remembering the passwords is reduced to a single master password.

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 2.2.2
+Further development requires Android Studio, we recommend to use at least version 2.3

 ### API Reference